vlunaklick/shopping_cart/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> In this project i tried to create a "Shopping Cart".
+> In this project I created a "Shopping Cart".
 It was created using React and trying to implement the library Router.

 ### ✨ [Live View](https://vlunaklick.github.io/shopping_cart/)